williamslab/ped-sim/README.md

 The simulator produces a PLINK format fam file with the pedigree structures simulated.
-This fam file contains all generated samples, including those that are not requested to be printed in the dat file.
+This fam file contains all generated samples, including those that are not requested to be printed in the def file.
 This enables the relationships between all samples to be determined from the fam file alone.

 ------------------------------------------------------